vasanthkumar18/File-Transfer-Protocol-FTP/README.md

 # File-Transfer-Protocol ( FTP )

-FTP stands for file transfer protocol.
+File Transfer Protocol(FTP) is an application layer protocol which moves files between local and remote file systems.
+It runs on the top of TCP, like HTTP.
+To transfer a file, 2 TCP connections are used by FTP in parallel: control connection and data connection.

-It is the protocol that actually lets us transfer files.
-It can facilitate this between any two machines using it.
 But FTP is not just a protocol but it is also a program.
 FTP promotes sharing of files via remote computers with reliable and efficient data transfer.